Skansonia

 Constructed in 1929 by the Skansie Brother shipyard for their Washington Navigation Company, the Skansonia and her near twin sister Defiance worked from Point Defiance—Defiance sailing to Gig Harbor and Skansonia to Tahlequah.

 The ferry would have quite a long lifespan, considering that from keel-laying to her first day of service only took a total of 12 weeks.
 The wooden wonder was put out of a job briefly in 1940 when the new Tacoma Narrows Bridge opened.
 By October of that year, the span was at the bottom of the Narrows, having collapsed in a windstorm.
-The State of Washington, now in charge of keeping the severed state highway open, purchased the Skansonia, Defiance and City of Tacoma from the bankrupt Washington Navigation Company.
-PSN purchased the Point Defiance-Tahlequah run and put the Vashonia on that route.
+The State of Washington, now in charge of keeping the severed state highway open, purchased the Skansonia, Defiance, and City of Tacoma from the bankrupt Washington Navigation Company and reestablished the Gig Harbor to Tacoma route with the Skansonia; PSN purchased the Point Defiance-Tahlequah route from Washington Navigation and assigned the Vashonia on that run.

 Skansonia, already state property, became part of the new Washington State Ferries 1951.
 (The other two ferries the state purchased from the Washington Navigation Company, the Defiance and City of Tacoma, were sold in April of 1951.)
 Skansonia was assigned to work between Point Defiance and Tahlequah, the route she was most suited for, given her astoundingly slow speed of about 8 knots.